CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/variables/what-is-a-variable.md

 ## Anatomy of a Variable

-Variables have the following properties that can be configured in the [Variable Grid][]:
+Variables have the following properties that can be configured in the [Variables Grid][]:

 | Variable Property | Notes |
 |-------------|-------------|